make-game-modules/dynamic-tilemap-controller/README.md

-# Camera Follow Character Controller
+# Dynamic Tilemap Controller

-This project provides a Unity script that makes the camera follow the character's movement smoothly.
-This script needs to be attached to the camera.
+This project provides a Unity script for dynamically generating maps based on the character's movement and regularly removing maps that are too far from the character to maintain performance.
+By setting properties, you can control the range of map generation, update threshold, removal interval, and removal distance.

 ## How to Install